KillrVideo/killrvideo.github.io/src/site/docs/languages/c-sharp/index.md

 Explorer window to explore that code and add breakpoints.
 As you interact with the web UI, you'll trigger those breakpoints in the C\# code.

+## Using DataStax Studio

+The `docker-compose` file that you ran above started an instance of [DataStax Studio][studio], an interactive tool for querying, exploring, analyzing, and visualizing both graph and tabular data.
+Check out the [Using DataStax Studio][using-studio] page for more information.

 ## Learn More

 Check out the [Documentation][docs] section for a lot more information on the architecture of